ademilsonfp/parse-tibia-analyser/README.md

 Apps commonly used by players to share those contents like [Discord] can change the standard tabular indentations to spaces, so the parsers also supports consistent space indentations of two, four and eight spaces.

+If you found this project helpful, please consider donate _Tibia Coins_ to character **Tulke Borian**.

 ## Index
 - [Description](#description)